DATA-BACKED GUIDE · UPDATED JULY 2026

 Common questions

-Why does summer feel so expensive?
+Why does summer feel so much more expensive than half-term?

 Are block bookings cheaper than single days?